tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 * Let's name our new workspace `fintech`

 * As you can see, there is another field titled `TRUFFLE PROJECTS`.
-What this field allows you to do is link a project that uses Truffle's Solidity compiler.
-Today we will not be using Truffle's compiler.
-We will use `Remix`; Ethereum foundations online implementation of a Solidity IDE that has its own built-in compiler.
+What this field allows you to do is link a project that uses the `truffle solidity compiler`.
+Today we will not be using the truffle compiler.
+We will use `remix`; Ethereum foundations online implementation of the `solidity compiler`.

 Click the Server tab.